College: Arts and Sciences

 Over 40 percent of Spanish majors also carry another major such as engineering, business, nursing, social work, biology, international studies and linguistics.
 Due to the interdisciplinary interests of our students, the Spanish department offers many opportunities to learn and grow outside of the classroom.

 One of the principal goals of the Department of Spanish and Portuguese is to help students attain the highest possible level of language proficiency and cultural competency.
-The department encourages students to take advantage of several study abroad programs sponsored by the department in Argentina, Bolivia, Chile, Costa Rica, the Dominican Republic, Ecuador, Mexico, Peru and Spain.
+The department encourages students to take advantage of several education abroad programs sponsored by the department in Argentina, Bolivia, Chile, Costa Rica, the Dominican Republic, Ecuador, Mexico, Peru and Spain.
 These programs provide opportunities to gain greater exposure to the languages, literatures and cultures of the Spanish-speaking world.

 The knowledge of a second language is helpful in acquiring strong writing skills and in developing cultural competencies necessary for engaging in diverse marketplaces.
 Employment in almost any field is open to a language major, especially in companies that do business with overseas clients.
 This can range from banking to public relations to computer programming and beyond.
 Knowledge of a second language is also helpful in health care, social work, and federal, state and local governments.